 After a New Year’s night, or Silvester as the Swiss like to call it, we decided to head into the mountains for a short but relaxing hike.
-After a bit of searching, we found that Rotenflue in Schwyz fit the bill.
+After a bit of searching, we found that Rotenflue (or Rotenfluh) in Schwyz fit the bill.
 It’s not too long, not too hard and most importantly was above that grey cloud line that often plagues us down in the Swiss cities…

 Distance: ~ 4 km